supunlakmal/hooks/docs/useLayout.md

----
-title: useLayout
-nav: Hooks
-group:
-  title: Layout
-  order: 6
----

-# useLayout
+# useLayout Hook Documentation

-A custom React hook for managing layout slots and rendering components based on slot definitions.
-This hook provides a flexible way to define and manage component layouts within your application.

-## Features

--   **Dynamic Slot Definition:** Define named slots and render content into them.
--   **Component Rendering:** Render components or functions into the defined slots.
--   **Layout Management:** Manage the overall layout structure and inject content into specific slots.
-- **Support multiple Slots**: Support multiple Slots in the same layout
+`useLayout` is a custom React hook designed to provide a flexible way to manage and render content within defined layout slots.
+It allows you to define named slots in your layout and inject content into them dynamically.

 ## Installation
 ```